 What to do if You Have Iliotibial Band Syndrome

 When you realize that you have ITB pain, the best way to get rid of it for good is to rest and avoid running.
-A failure to do so could lead to a chronic and severe pain due to a chronic iliotibial band syndrome.
+A failure to do so could lead to a severe and chronic knee pain due to a chronic iliotibial band syndrome.
 In the mean time, you could be involved in activities such as; swimming, pool running, cycling or rowing.
 If the pain persists after several weeks, it is advised to seek help from a sports-medicine professional.

 The most advanced pain management center, Brooklyn pain management doctors and specialists at Pain Physicians NY offer unique, individualized approach to manage your pain.
 We are using the most effective pain management options and utilizing the latest technologies available in USA.